patriciogonzalezvivo/eyeo16/README.md

 *by Ishac Bertran (@ishacbertran) & Jon Whol (@jonwohl)*

 Note:
-Ishac and Jon are using glslViewer, a simple C++ program that runs shaders in different platforms including the console of the RaspberryPi.
-They are using it to run send and run shaders remotely to any of this Frames running a RaspberryPi.
+Ishac and Jon are using glslViewer.
+The first player I made on  C++ to live code shaders from any text editor.
+This program runs shaders in different platforms including the console of the RaspberryPi.
+They are using it to run artwork in glsl, that is pushed remotely from the web in this frames running a RaspberryPi.
+GlslViewer follow the same scheem of the embebed editor on the book.
+So it was easy to modify it to push content to openFrame.

 --